trixi-framework/HOHQMesh.jl/docs/src/interactive-api.md

 ```
    getCurveName(crv::Dict{String,Any})
 ```
-Alternatively, the name of a curve on an outer or inner boundary can be changed directly in the mesh project with the function
+Alternatively, all curves on an outer or inner boundary with the same name can have that name changed all at once everywhere in the project with the function
 ```
    renameCurve!(proj::Project, oldName::String, newName::String)
 ```